hu-jy23/CV-Project/readme.md

 * ```--fps FPS``` FPS of the output video
 ---

-Having the output video, run "frame_extraction.py" to extract frames from the video and save them to a folder:
+### Apply on your video
+This probably need a long time due to uncapable to optimaze on torchscript.
 ```
 cd code/interpolation/
-python frame_extraction.py --input path_to_video.mp4 --output path_to_output_frames/set [--fps FPS]
+python film_pipeline.py --input input.mp4 --model model\model_name.pt --save_dir output/set --cleanup
 ```
-Notice that you should create the folder "path_to_output_frames/" before extrction.
+Notice that you should create the folder "output/" before application.

 ## ▶ Colorization